Joel-Meizer/CSIT318-Group-Project/README.md

 > Failure to complete these steps will prevent the project from executing
 - `Google Gemini API Key` (can be created at https://aistudio.google.com/api-keys):
   - Create a new environment variable for both the Guide-Service and Suggestion-Service, it must be formatted `GEMINI_API_KEY={api_key}`
-- `Youtube API Key` (provided by lecturer):
+- `Youtube API Key` (a free key is provided):
   - Create a new environment variable for the Guide-Service, it must be formatted `YOUTUBE_API_KEY=AIzaSyAGqvBRtBMeY1XbVMVXrD20wmg1mf7tvHA`
 - `Docker Desktop` must be installed on your system
-  - Once you have opened docker desktop, run the following command at the root directory (./CSIT-381-Group-Project)
+  - Once you have opened docker desktop, run the following command at the root directory (./CSIT381-Group-Project)
 ```
 docker-compose up -d
 ```